-The MVP Awards program is intended for workers who typically may not be publicly acknowledged for their efforts or
+The MVP Award program is intended for workers who typically may not be publicly acknowledged for their efforts or

-eligible to participate in any type of recognition or incentive programs within their companies.
+eligible to participate in recognition or incentive programs within their companies.

 Following are the levels and job titles for eligible workers employed by an NRCA member or nonmember roofing

-Roofing contracting firms—any field roofing worker, foreman or superintendent.
-The number of nominations per firm
+Roofing contracting firms—any field roofing worker, foreman or superintendent is eligible.

-Distributor and supplier firms—warehouse employee, warehouse foreman, driver or equipment operator.
 The number of

+Distributor and supplier firms—any warehouse employee, warehouse foreman, driver or equipment operator is

 Self-nominations are not permitted; rather, each participating firm or his or her designee is responsible for preparing

 and submitting the entry form(s) and including supporting information—a minimum of 100 words.
 Input from

 supervisors and co-workers is strongly encouraged, as well as testimonial letters from customers, the charity or